A Mighty Girl's top picks of books about women in politics from the First Ladies to trailblazing female political leaders.

 Women have been active in politics in the United States since its infancy; while not always visible, and while still not having reached an equal role in running and maintaining our government, they have played and continue to play an essential role in the American presidency.
 This book gives an overview of the history of women’s roles in American politics, and looks to the inevitable future — the election of our first female president.
 This hopeful, encouraging survey of women in US politics is sure to inspire young readers.

-Beginning with the women's suffrage movement and going all the way through the results of the 2012 election, Ilene Cooper deftly covers more than a century of U.S. history in order to highlight the influential and diverse group of female leaders who opened doors for women in politics as well as the nation as a whole.
+Did you know that Jeannette Rankin, the first woman elected to Congress, won her seat at a time when many women in America still couldn't vote?
+Beginning with the women's suffrage movement and going all the way through the results of the 2018 election, Ilene Cooper deftly covers more than a century of U.S. history in order to highlight the influential and diverse group of female leaders who opened doors for women in politics as well as the nation as a whole!
+This updated edition of Cooper's book, complete with lively illustrations and archival photographs, also includes a glossary, index, and chart of all the women who have served in Congress.
 It's a great way to introduce tweens and teens to women in the broader political world.

 Teens are ready for a deeper exploration of one of the most captivating figures in American politics.
 Karen Blumenthal captures Clinton's remarkable accomplishments, but still provides an objective look at the complexity and the controversies of her career.
 With information drawn from a wide array of sources — both positive and negative — this book also includes black and white photographs, reproductions of political cartoons, and more.